 The Complete Guide to Recurring Reminders

 Think about the reminders you need most.
 Take medication: every day.
 Pay rent: every month.
 Renew car insurance: every year.
 The vast majority of important reminders in our lives aren't one-time events — they repeat on a predictable schedule.
-Yet many reminder apps treat recurring events as an afterthought, offering only basic daily or weekly options.

 Common recurring patterns

-- Daily — Medications, vitamins, habit tracking, daily check-ins
+- Daily — Medications, vitamins, habit tracking

-- Every X hours — Medications taken multiple times per day (every 8 hours, every 12 hours)
+- Every X hours — Medications taken multiple times per day

 - Weekly — Trash day, weekly review, recurring meetings